Testing the effectiveness of unconventional monetary policy in Japan and the United States: Empirical results

+\paragraph{Robustness checks} It is possible that the short rate is necessary to explain long rates even if the short rate is not necessary to characterize inflation and output dynamics.
+This could occur if real rates trend over time, so having both in the VAR picks up low-frequency movements.
+We address this concern by testing IH$_{1}: C_{12}=C_{12}^{\ast}=0$ and $\tilde{\beta}=0$ for the inflation and output equations only while allowing the short and shadow rates to affect the long rate.
+We find that this weaker version of IH$_{1}$ is also robustly rejected (Table \ref{tb:excl_sr_no_inf_out} in \OA \ref{app: empirical}).

-\paragraph{Robustness checks.} We check the robustness of our results to possible omission of alternative channels of unconventional monetary policy, by including money growth in the $Y_1$ variables of the VAR that we use to test the null hypothesis IH\textsubscript{1} in (\ref{eq: IH}).
-Using several different monetary aggregates for the U.S., we consistently reach the same conclusion: the IH is firmly rejected, see Table \ref{tb:excl_sr_mon} in Appendix \ref{app: empirical}.
+Next we check the robustness of our results to possible omission of alternative channels of unconventional monetary policy, by adding money growth to the $Y_{1t}$ variables of the VAR that we use to test the null hypothesis IH\textsubscript{1} in (\ref{eq: IH}).
+Using several different monetary aggregates for the U.S., we consistently reach the same conclusion: the IH\textsubscript{1} is firmly rejected (Table \ref{tb:excl_sr_mon} in \OA \ref{app: empirical}).

-We also check the robustness of the U.S. results to the well-documented fall in macroeconomic volatility in the mid-1980s, known as the Great Moderation, as well as a possible change in monetary policy regime occurring at that time by performing the above tests over the subsample 1984q1-2019q1.
-Our conclusions remain the same: the IH is firmly rejected, see Tables \ref{tb:excl_sr_sub} and \ref{tb:csvar-cksvar_sub} in Appendix \ref{app: empirical}.
+We also check the robustness of the U.S. results to the well-documented fall in macroeconomic volatility in the mid-1980s, known as the Great Moderation, as well as a possible change in monetary policy regime occurring at that time by performing the same tests over the subsample 1984q1--2019q1 (see Tables \ref{tb:excl_sr_sub} and \ref{tb:csvar-cksvar_sub} in \OA \ref{app: empirical}).
+In addition, \cite{Dario_AEJM19} show that accounting for the endogenous reaction of financial conditions is critical to avoiding an attenuation bias in the responses of variables to monetary policy shocks. \cite{GZ_AER12} use credit spreads to internalize the central contribution of financial frictions during ELB episodes.
+Thus, we check the robustness of our results by including credit spreads \citep{GZ_AER_DATA, FredCS} in the VAR (see Tables \ref{tb:excl_sr_app}-\ref{tb:csvar-cksvar_app} in \OA \ref{app: empirical}).
+Our conclusion remains the same: the IH$_1$ and IH$_2$ are firmly rejected.

-Finally, we find that the results continue to hold for Japan if we use the 10-year government bond yield that is available from 1987q3.
-The findings are reported in Tables \ref{tb:excl_sr_10yearJP} and \ref{tb:csvar-cksvar_10yearJP} in Appendix \ref{app: empirical}.
+Finally, we check the power of our irrelevance tests IH$_1$ and IH$_2$ by generating simulated series from our theoretical model for values of $\xi^{\ast}$ in the range $[0.7, 0.99]$.
+Since the theoretical model is solved under Proposition \ref{prop2}, $\xi^{\ast}$ in the theoretical model coincides with $\xi$ in the empirical model and the simulated series are equivalent between the two models.
+We find that the rejection rate of the tests declines as $\xi^{\ast}$ approaches the value of one (i.e., the irrelevance hypothesis holds true), showing that our tests are powerful.
+The result is reported in Tables \ref{tb:excl_sr_tab1} and \ref{tb:excl_sr_tab2} in \OA \ref{app: empirical}.